 San Antonio Pet Dental Care

-Without proper dental care, your pet will most likely suffer from bad breath, inflamed gums, missing, loose, or broken teeth.
+Without proper dental care, your pet will most likely suffer from bad breath, inflamed gums, and missing, loose, or broken teeth.
 All of these problems can cause pain and discomfort.
 Dental disease can also lead to systemic health problems in dogs and cats.

 The good news, however, is that dental disease is easily prevented by regular dental examinations, home care, and dental cleanings.

 While dogs and cats do not typically get cavities the way humans do, without proper care, they often suffer from periodontal disease.
 Otherwise known as gum disease, periodontal disease is an infection caused by the bacteria found in dental plaque.
 It often begins with discoloration on the teeth.
 Without regular dental cleanings, this plaque builds up and turns into tartar.
 Tartar can then dig into the gums, where bacteria can become trapped and cause infections.
 If left unchecked, periodontal disease can lead to serious pain, infection, and tooth loss.
 The infection can also result in bacteria entering the bloodstream and damaging other organs or body systems in your pet.
 It can also complicate other underlying diseases, such as diabetes or chronic sinusitis.
 Periodontal disease is one of the leading illnesses found in both dogs and cats.

 When left unattended, the damage caused by periodontal disease is often irreversible.
 Usually however, it can be halted with antibiotics and regular cleaning.
 The wisest solution is to stop the disease before it starts.
 Beginning at age one, your pet should have an annual dental examination and cleaning performed by your veterinarian.
 A thorough cleaning removes plaque and tartar both above and below the gum line.
 This proactive treatment is aimed at maintaining the natural oral defenses so that periodontal disease and other dental problems have a harder time becoming established.